Agriculture Sector Information

 The U.S. Department of Agriculture, Food and Drug Administration and EPA are the primary agencies that regulate the agriculture sector.
 The following links are intended to help Smart Sectors partners and the public learn more about how the EPA works with the agriculture sector.

-Basic EPA information for the agriculture sector
+Basic EPA information

 EPA regulatory information